caramelmelmel/skrowten/README.md

 python split_metric.py
 ```

-3. The script works on the following flags READ CAREFULLY:
+3. The script works on the following flags:
    <br/>
    <br/>
    a. `-m` which means that you can input the metric that you are looking out for
    The only valid arguments are `delay`, `packetLoss` and `bandwidth`.
-Key in the EXACT syntax so that no exceptions are raised.
+Key in the <span style="background-color:yellow; color:red">exact</span> syntax so that no exceptions are raised.
    <br/>
    <br/>
    b. `-w` write the integer of the website that you want.
 The manual is as follows:<br/>